nazdridoy/ngpt/docs/usage/cli_framework.md

 # Text mode - handle multiline text input
 text_mode(client, prettify=True)

+# Rewrite mode - improve text quality while preserving meaning and tone
+rewrite_mode(client, text="We was hoping you could help with this issue what we are having.",
+             prettify=True, stream=True)
 ```

 Each mode handler encapsulates the specialized behavior for that particular mode of operation.